PRODUCER COMPANY

 Reserves:

-Every producer company has to maintain a general reserve in every financial
+company has to maintain a general reserve in every financial year.

-The shortfall has to be made up by members’ contribution in proportion to their
+to be made up by members’ contribution in proportion to their patronage in the

 Members’ benefits:

-Members will initially receive only such value for the produce or products
+initially receive only such value for the produce or products pooled and

-The withheld amount may be disbursed later either in cash or in kind or by
+may be disbursed later either in cash or in kind or by allotment of equity

-An interesting provision is for the distribution of patronage bonus [2](akin to
+provision is for the distribution of patronage bonus [2](akin to dividend)

-dividend) after the annual accounts is approved — patronage bonus means payment
+after the annual accounts is approved — patronage bonus means payment out of

-out of surplus income to members in proportion to their respective patronage
+surplus income to members in proportion to their respective patronage (not

 Audit:

-Producer Companies shall carry out an internal audit of its accounts, at
+shall carry out an internal audit of its accounts, at regular intervals in

-The auditor shall make an annual audit report to the members of the company on
+make an annual audit report to the members of the company on the accounts

-unnecessary stipulation is that “without prejudice to the concerned sections in
+stipulation is that “without prejudice to the concerned sections in the Act,”

-the Act,” the auditors of producer companies have to specially report on some
+the auditors of producer companies have to specially report on some additional

-additional items such as debts due and bad debts, verification of cash balances
+items such as debts due and bad debts, verification of cash balances and

 Striking of name:

-Registrar shall strike the name of the Producer Company if the company fails to
+strike the name of the Producer Company if the company fails to commence its

-commence its business within one year from the date of registration or ceases
+business within one year from the date of registration or ceases it

 aggrieved against such order.